commandAGI/commandAGI/docs/quickstart.md

 ### Available Actions

-commandAGI2 provides a rich set of actions for controlling computers:
+commandAGI provides a rich set of actions for controlling computers:

 | Action | Description | Example |
 |--------|-------------|---------|